Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined to score more than 49.5 points in four of six games this season.
+- Cincinnati's games this season have gone over 49 points five of six times.

-- Navy and its opponents have combined to score more than 49.5 points in four of six games this season.
+- Navy's games have gone over 49 points in four of six chances this season.

-- The combined points per game average of the two teams, 61, is 11.5 points above Saturday's over/under.
+- The combined points per game average of the two teams, 61, is 12.0 points greater than Saturday's over/under.

-- This contest's total is 3.1 points more than the 46.4 these two squads combine to surrender per game this season.
+- These two squads combine to allow 46.4 points per game, 2.6 fewer than this contest's over/under.

-- The 49.5 total in this game is 0.1 points higher than the 49.4 average total in Midshipmen games this season.
+- The 49-point over/under for this game is 0.4 points below the 49.4 points per game average total in Midshipmen games this season.

 Cincinnati Stats and Trends